ganeti/ganeti/man/gnt-node.rst

 **powercycle** [``--yes``] [``--force``] {*node*}

 This command (tries to) forcefully reboot a node.
-It is a command that can be used if the node environemnt is broken, such that the admin can no longer login over ssh, but the Ganeti node daemon is still working.
+It is a command that can be used if the node environment is broken, such that the admin can no longer login over SSH, but the Ganeti node daemon is still working.

 Note that this command is not guaranteed to work; it depends on the hypervisor how effective is the reboot attempt.
-For Linux, this command require that the kernel option CONFIG\_MAGIC\_SYSRQ is enabled.
+For Linux, this command requires the kernel option ``CONFIG_MAGIC_SYSRQ`` to be enabled.

 The ``--yes`` option can be used to skip confirmation, while the